nacho692/pa-dlna-chromecast/docs/source/pa-dlna.rst

 UPnP discovery is run on all the networks (except the loopbak interface ``lo``) when the ``--ip-addresses`` and ``--nics`` command line arguments are not used or empty.
 Otherwise both arguments may be used indifferently or even jointly.
+Chromecast discovery also runs automatically when the ``pychromecast`` dependency is available.

 Options
 -------